Hunt for medical gear to fight virus becomes all-consuming

 “There’s a wild race to get surgical masks,” François Blanchecott, a biologist on the front lines of testing, told France Inter radio.
 “We’re asking mayors’ offices, industries, any enterprises that might have a store of masks.”

 Health care workers say they are being asked to reuse and ration disposable masks and gloves.
-A shortage of ventilators, crucial for treating serious cases of the virus, has become critical.
-A political battle over ventilators has emerged, especially after Trump told state governors to go find their own medical equipment and some replied that was not the best solution.
+A shortage of ventilators, crucial for treating serious COVID-19 cases, has become critical as has a lack of test kits to comply with the World Health Organization’s exhortations to test as many people as possible.
+In the United States, a fierce political battle over ventilators has emerged, especially after Trump told state governors to go find their own medical equipment and some strongly replied that was not the best solution.

 China has been the one nation to counter this trend, sending planeloads of medical equipment like masks, gloves and protective gear as well as doctors to countries across Europe, including hard-hit Italy, France and Spain as well as countries with weaker medical systems like Bulgaria, Greece and Serbia.

-Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, promised over the weekend that medical supplies are about to start pouring in and will be “clearly directed to those hot spots that need it most.”
+Dr. Anthony Fauci, director of the U.S. National Institute of Allergy and Infectious Diseases, promised that medical supplies are about to start pouring in and will be “clearly directed to those hot spots that need it most.”

 But efforts for a quick aid package from Congress faltered.
 The U.S. Senate voted against advancing a nearly $2 trillion economic rescue package.
 Democrats argued it was tilted toward corporations rather than workers and health care providers.
 Another vote was expected Monday.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever or coughing.
 But for some older adults and people with existing health problems it can cause more severe illness, including pneumonia.
-Some 99,000 people have recovered from COVID-19, mostly in China.
+Over 100,000 people have recovered, mostly in China.

+Authorities kept up their push to get people to stay home but some were clearly not listening.

+Photos showed long lines of parked cars as hundreds walked up the remote mountains of Snowdonia National Park in Wales, which saw“its busiest-ever visitor day” on Saturday.
+The park on Monday urged the British government to be more explicit in its advice so people “protect themselves and others.”

+Italy’s infections continued to spike, hitting 59,000 cases and 5,476 deaths, and India’s prime minister asked, with mixed results, his nation of 1.3 billion people to stay home.
+The arrival of the global pandemic in Syria as well as the Gaza Strip has raised concerns it could run rampant in some of the most vulnerable areas in the Mideast.

+Two former passengers of the virus-infected Diamond Princess cruise ship died, bringing to 10 the number of deaths from a ship that had over 700 infections and stands as a prime example of how not to contain an outbreak.
+With weddings and other large gatherings banned in many places, an untold number of burials are going forward with nothing more than a minister, a funeral home staffer and one loved one to bear witness.

-Republican Rand Paul of Kentucky became the first U.S. senator to announce he was infected.
-Opera superstar Plácido Domingo confirmed he has COVID-19, and German Chancellor Angela Merkel put herself into quarantine after a doctor who gave her a pneumonia vaccine tested positive.
+Republican Rand Paul of Kentucky became the first U.S. senator to announce he was infected, joining the likes of celebrities like opera superstar Plácido Domingo.
+German Chancellor Angela Merkel put herself into quarantine after a doctor who gave her a pneumonia vaccine tested positive.

-Italy’s infections continued to spike Sunday, hitting 59,000 cases and 5,476 deaths, and India’s prime minister asked, with mixed results, his nation of 1.3 billion people to stay home.
-An untold number of burials are going forward around the world with nothing more than a priest, a funeral home staffer and one loved one to bear witness.

 “If it is difficult to hold in a complete way, a decision of postponement would be unavoidable,” Abe said.

-While other countries struggled to contain the virus, the central Chinese city of Wuhan, where the virus outbreak emerged and the first metropolitan area be locked down, said Monday it is now allowing residents limited movement, both within the city and out, as its months-long lockdown gradually eases.
+While other countries struggled to contain the virus, the central Chinese city of Wuhan, where the virus outbreak first emerged, said Monday it’s now allowing residents limited movement as its months-long lockdown gradually eases.

+But even after scientists in London predicted that the pandemic’s death toll could easily top 1 million people in the U.S. alone — and that is the best-case scenario — some world leaders were still not yet convinced of the scope of the threat.

+Trump suggested that the remedies to fight the pandemic — including worldwide financial pain — may be more harmful than the outbreak itself, and vowed to reassess government restrictions after the 15-day mark of the U.S. shutdown.